 Of the 318,892,000 or so people who live in America, 23.9% are Roman Catholic.
 That’s 76,215,000, or thereabouts.1 (April 2014)

 You’re not as likely to meet a Catholic in America as you are in Mexico, Poland, Kenya, or the Philippines.
 But if you live in the United States, the odds are pretty good that you know one, or that someone you know does.

 We’re Hispanic, white, black, American Indian, Asian, and other ethnicities.

 And we’ve been here for quite a while.
 Baltimore became the seat of the first American diocese in 1789: and the first archdiocese in 1808.

 I’m married, we have four surviving kids.

 One of them graduated with a music degree from Concordia College, Minnesota, and is married.
 Another graduated from Alexandria Technical College and is now an artist and cartoonist.
-A third is a writer, and the youngest is well on his way to being a computer geek.
+A third is a writer, and the youngest is a computer geek.

 More to the point, they’re all fine people: and know why their parents are Catholic.

 I was born in 1951, graduated from high school, and eventually got undergraduate degrees in history and English: with art history, library science, and about two years of computer science on the side.
 I’ve been an English teacher, a beet chopper, radio disk jockey, sales clerk, researcher/writer, flower delivery guy, graphic designer, employment interviewer, and held quite a few other jobs.

 Much more important, from my viewpoint — I have been blessed with a wonderful family, and am learning how to be a husband, father, and, recently, grandfather.